Cabinet paper consultation with departments#

 Ministers also want assurance that the issues in papers have been assessed for their implications for the Crown.
 This includes legal obligations, human rights issues, regulatory impact and compliance cost implications, and the use, long-term lease, or disposal of Crown-owned land.

-The following list indicates which departments drafters should consider consulting to ensure that their paper addresses these matters:
+The following list indicates which agencies drafters should consider consulting to ensure that their paper addresses these matters:

 - the Crown Law Office for proposals which have significant legal implications for the Crown, including: litigation to which the government may become a party, issues about the lawfulness of the exercise of government power, and constitutional issues (including Treaty of Waitangi issues) (for more information see CO (16) 2 Cabinet Directions for the Conduct of Crown Legal Business)